mmcginnis9272/CYDERES-CS-Skills-Challenge/README.md

 <p class=MsoNormal style='tab-stops:.5in 1.0in 1.5in 2.0in 2.5in 3.0in 3.5in 4.0in 4.5in 5.0in 5.5in 6.0in;
 mso-layout-grid-align:none;text-autospace:none'><span style='font-size:18.0pt;
-font-family:Helvetica;mso-bidi-font-family:Helvetica'>For the CYDERES Customer Success Engineer challenge, I was provide the following “Security Log Data <span class=GramE>“ to</span> ingest in to Logstash:</span><span style='font-family:
+font-family:Helvetica;mso-bidi-font-family:Helvetica'>For the CYDERES Customer Success Engineer challenge, I was provided the following “Security Log Data <span class=GramE>“ to</span> ingest in to Logstash:</span><span style='font-family:
 Helvetica;mso-bidi-font-family:Helvetica'><o:p></o:p></span></p>